 Sony’s sole offering in the telephoto zoom category for APS-C is the 55-210mm f/4.5-6.3.
 This is a decent lens, but being a “consumer” grade zoom lens, it’s sharpness is passable but nowhere near great.
-And at $348, it’s not necessarily cheap enough to seem like an exceptional value.
+And it’s not necessarily cheap enough to seem like an exceptional value.
 This lens is only here because it is quite literally the only option for a compact telephoto zoom built for e-mount crop-sensors.
 You may have to look at the Sony 70-200mm or 70-300mm lenses which are much larger, expensive lenses built to fit the larger full frame mirrorless bodies.
 But my honest recommendation would be to look at the Tamron 18-200 and bundle your normal and telephoto focal lengths into one solid lens.

 Read my full in-depth review: Sony 55-210mm f/4.5-6.3 OSS Lens Review